3dem/emhub/docs/user_manual/configuration/config_forms.rst

 -----------------

 This form is used to define a list of worker hosts that are allowed to connect with EMhub.
-An alias should be defined for each hosts.
+An alias should be defined for each host.
 After a worker hosts is connected, it can notify the host hardware.
 See below the initial configuration and after workers have connected and sent some info.